bhaskarsingh962/java-notes/01_basicLanguage/17_polymorphism.md

 ## polymorphism

+## importent point in dyanmic method dispatch in c++ vs java
+“In Java, when a method is called on an object, it first checks in the derived class (child).
+If not found, it goes to the parent class.” ✅
+That’s exactly correct — and it’s because in Java,
+# all non-static, non-final, non-private methods are virtual by default.
+That means Java always does dynamic (runtime) dispatch, while C++ does it only if you mark a function as virtual.

 ## 1- compile time / Static polimorphishm - this achived by method overloading
  -- same name but type arguments or ordering or signature is diff example multiple constructer A a = new A();